FujiHaruka/the-site-components/README.md

 'use strict'

 import React from 'react'
+import {
+  TheSignInForm,
+  TheSignUpForm,
+  TheOperationList,
+  TheCreateDialog
-import { TheSignInForm, TheSignUpForm, TheOperationList } from 'the-site-components'
+} from 'the-site-components'

 import { withForm, TheThemeStyle, TheIcon } from 'the-components'